AlejandroCilveti/Ascend/README.md

 I connected the program to a discord server, if you want to join, here is the link: https://discord.gg/S4PAqTUp2g

+For a reason that I don't know about it says that the executable has a virus.
+IT DOESN'T xd.
+Well, you can always compile the program by yourself and check it out.

 Hope you like it!